Frequently Asked Questions: 2015 Recreational Gulf Red Snapper Season and Sector Separation

 By law, NOAA Fisheries must close the red snapper fishery when the recreational quota is projected to be met.
 NOAA Fisheries determines the recreational season length based on how quickly they estimate the recreational sector will reach the annual catch target.
 Beginning in 2014, a 20% buffer was put in place to help prevent recreational quota overages.
 The federal season calculations take into account expected inconsistent seasons in state waters of Florida, Texas, Louisiana and Mississippi.
 The federal season calculations also take into account the average weight of fish landed by recreational anglers and catch rates by recreational anglers during both federal and state red snapper seasons.

 Why are some headboats (also called party boats) able to keep red snapper and gag grouper outside of the federal season?

-During the May 24 through July 14 state season for Gulf red snapper, can I harvest red snapper in federal waters when federal waters are closed and land them in Florida?Can I harvest red snapper in open state waters and then fish in federal waters on the same trip?
+During the Gulf state waters season for red snapper, can I harvest red snapper in federal waters when federal waters are closed and land them in Florida?Can I harvest red snapper in open state waters and then fish in closed federal waters on the same trip?

-No. Possession of red snapper in federal waters when federal waters are open and possession of red snapper in federal waters when federal waters are closed is prima facie evidence to law enforcement that any red snapper on board the vessel were harvested at the location where the vessel is stopped (in this case, federal waters).
+No. Harvest and possession of red snapper in federal waters would only be permitted when federal waters are open and possession of red snapper in federal waters when federal waters are closed is prima facie evidence to law enforcement that any red snapper on board the vessel were harvested at the location where the vessel is stopped (in this case, federal waters).
 When red snapper are closed in federal waters, red snapper can only be harvested in open state waters.